-http://www.linuxfromscratch.org/hints/downloads/files/essential\prereading.txt
+http://hints.cross-lfs.org/essential\prereading.txt

-This is an LFS Hint written specifically for users new to Linux.
+This is a hint written specifically for users new to Linux.
 It includes a list of links to excellent sources of information on a wide range of topics.
 Anyone attempting to install CLFS should have an understanding of many of the topics in this hint.